 - Look at the character “turning” the popcorn maker on each cart.
 Every Land has a different one!

 - Walk by Rancho Del Zocalo’s restaurant at night and admire the gorgeous hanging glass lamps.

-- You can also see the evil Queen peek out and close the curtains above the ride from one of the windows.
+- Touch the apple in front of the Snow White ride and hear the witch cackle.
+You can also see the evil Queen peek out and close the curtains above the ride from one of the windows.

 There are a wild amount of little details that set Disneyland apart from all other amusement parks.
 It’s what makes Disneyland so special to so many people around the world!

 CLICK THE IMAGE TO RECEIVE YOUR FREE DISNEY VACATION PLANNING VIDEO

 What Are the Things to Do in Anaheim (Other Than Disneyland)?

 For other ideas of things to do in the Anaheim, Orange County and Buena Park area near Disneyland, see my post with ideas for Southern California.
 Lots of fun vacation planning tips for families!